 Regardless of whether the coal companies continue to operate in Eastern Kentucky, this area has so much promise.
 Maybe it’s the New Yorker in me, but I believe that this area could take on another life on its own as a natural paradise for those seeking a quiet weekend away in the lush green forests and the rolling mountains from the big cities in Kentucky.
 (After all, it’s only two hours to Eastern Kentucky from Lexington.)

 I see a future for this region if it embraced what it has: beautiful mountains, rich cultural traditions, and a way of life that may not be around forever.
 First, Eastern Kentucky needs to improve its offerings for tourists looking for something different.
+I am very excited to report that the Battle of Leatherwood is a great step in this direction.
+You can also find many beautiful and affordable cabins to stay overnight to enjoy the peace and quiet of the country.

 There is already a new wave of developments in the region, including two distilleries.
 (One of them [Dueling Barrels] offers tours of its production facility for craft beer and moonshine.)
 I look forward to seeing more cultural offerings on my next visit.

 I’ve seen a lot of countries, however returning to Eastern Kentucky reminded me how nice it is to disconnect from technology properly (my phone had no service anyways) and connect with people for a change.
-Its charm is in its history and the people who you meet along the way.
+Its charm is in its history and the people you meet along the way.
 Instead of taking a flight to a far-flung country, take a short trip to Eastern Kentucky.
 You might find what you’re looking for.